StevenBlack/vocab/million-dollar-words.md

 Get it straight: summa cum laude is the highest praise and it means just that;
 magna cum laude is the next highest and means with great praise; cum laude is the lowest of three honors and it means, simply, with honor.
 If you graduate with any of the three you're doing just great.
-By the way, it's pronounced MAGNA KUM LOUD-UH.

 ### magniloquent